Paula-gwn/demo_dbt/README.md

 🔧 Step 1: Create a Staging Model for my menu Table
    Step 2: Create a YML File for Documentation & Tests

-✅ Phase 2: Dimensional & Fact Models
+✅ Phase 2: Dimensional & Fact Models - This model gives you profitability insights per brand and menu type.
 📦 Step 3: Create a Profit Analysis Model
 Step 4: Create a YML File for Documentation & Tests